YogeshMoradiya/Flutter_Widget_App/README.md

 ✅ Smooth Animations & Transitions

 📚 What You’ll Learn
-✔ How to create and use stateless & stateful widgets
+✔ How to create and use stateless & stateful widgets.

-✔ How to build responsive UI
+✔ How to build responsive UI.

-✔ How to use buttons, cards, text fields, lists, and more
+✔ How to use buttons, cards, text fields, lists, and more.

-✔ How to implement basic animations in Flutter
+✔ How to implement basic animations in Flutter..

 flutter run
 🚀 Why Use This?